A Fine Old Solomon Islands War Club Santa Cruz Island Eastern Solomon Islands

 My Gallery of nearly 40 years is the last physical gallery in Sydney that specialises in New Guinea & Oceanic Art.
 Sydney is just a couple hours’ flight to New Guinea & the Pacific Islands where all of these amazing artworks came from, Australia’s closest neighbours.

-Provenance: Todd Barlin Collection of New Guinea Oceanic Art
+Provenance: The Todd Barlin Collection of Papua New Guinea Art

 See my new EXHIBITIONS GALLERY showing the Museums and Art Galleries Exhibitions that I provided artworks for over the past 40 years.
 There is the link to the article about my artworks published in the prestigious Louvre Magazine in 1996